suzana92/devscan-ai/README.md

 If DevScan found a real bug in your codebase — please ⭐ **star this repository**.

-It helps other developers find this tool and keeps the project growing.
+It helps other developers find this tool.

 ---